Focus Areas and Key Dates

 Eileen M. Hayes currently serves as dean of the College of Arts and Communication at UW-Whitewater.
 From 2012-17, she served as professor and chair of the Department of Music at Towson University.
 Prior to that, she served as chair of the division of music history, theory and ethnomusicology at the University of North Texas for four years.
 Hayes holds degrees from Temple University, Indiana University and the University of Washington.
 She is the author of Songs in Black and Lavender: Race, Sexual Politics, and Women's Music (University of Illinois Press, 2010).
 She is the co-editor with Linda Williams of Black Women and Music: More than the Blues (University of Illinois Press, 2007).
 Hayes is a Ford Foundation Postdoctoral Fellow (UC/Riverside) and a DAAD Fellow (University at Göttingen).
 Currently, she is co-editor, with Portia K. Maultsby, of the Black Music in Global Perspective series, University of Illinois Press.
 Hayes’ research into the interactions of race, gender and sexuality in African American music and culture is complemented by her advocacy on behalf of women, faculty of color and other underrepresented constituencies in schools of music and now in colleges of arts and communication.
 She is immediate past-president of the College Music Society.

 Dr. Álvaro Huerta is an associate professor in urban & region planning and ethnic & women’s studies at California State Polytechnic University, Pomona.
+Huerta is also a Religion and Public Life Organizing Fellow in the Religious Literacy and the Professions Initiative at Harvard Divinity School for 2021-22.
 As an interdisciplinary scholar, Huerta teaches and conducts research on the intersecting domains of community and economic development, Chicana/o & Latina/o studies, immigration and Mexican diaspora, social movements and social networks, and the informal economy.
 Among other scholarly publications, he’s the author of the award-winning book Latina/o Immigrant Communities in the Xenophobic Era of Trump and Beyond (2019) and Reframing the Latino Immigration Debate: Towards a Humanistic Paradigm (2013).

 As a scholar-activist, Huerta engages in countless guest lectures, conference talks and public speeches around the world on behalf of los de abajo (those on the bottom).
 This includes two TEDx talks (click here and here).
 He also continues to engage with the same marginalized and racialized communities – where he comes from.
 This includes immigration, informality, police abuse, higher education and related issues.
 In terms of higher education, he seeks to diversify and decolonize the university through his teaching, research, service and public engagement.